 Arriving by Bus

-Buses leave every hour on the hour from the main bus station in Ljubljana and take about 80 minutes to make the journey.
-Close to the town centre at the northeastern tip of the lake, the main bus station (glavno postajališče) has a kiosk outside selling chocolate, soft drinks and cigarettes.
-To get to the city centre, walk south along Cesta Svobode until you hit the water.
+Buses leave every hour on the hour from the main bus station in Ljubljana and take about 70 minutes to make the journey.
+Very close to the town centre at the northern tip of the lake, the bus station (glavno postajališče) has a kiosk outside selling chocolate, soft drinks and cigarettes.
+To get to the city centre, walk along Cesta Svobode until you hit the water.
 The walk takes only few minutes.
 Schedule, prices and special tourist packages (bus ticket + attraction ticket), can be found on the official Ljubljana bus station website at www.ap-ljubljana.si.